curtjen/wp-dev/README.md

 Then run your WordPress container with a link to the mysql container:

-`docker run --name wp-dev-wordpress --link yourmysqlname:mysql -p 8080:80 -d wp-dev`
+`docker run --name wp-dev-wordpress --link wp-dev-mysql:mysql -p 8080:80 -d wp-dev`

 If you're running linux, you can reach your WordPress install at `localhost:8080`.
 If you're running OSX, run `boot2docker ip`.
 You can access WordPress at `ip:8080`.